Encode Quotations

 <quote>

-to identify material that is quoted from an external source or from another part
+element to identify material that is quoted from an external source or from other

 <quote>

-to tag reported or quoted speech in the modernized text (but see also
+element to tag reported or quoted speech in the modernized text (but see also Encode Quotation Marksfor a few edge cases in which we use the

 <q>